 The program can be called like any other POSIX program on an SQ system.
 However, for it to run, a X86 variant of JENV must be installed under the default installation path.
-To use a JENV installed elsewhere, you must set the JAVA\HOME environment variable accordingly (see chapter "Environment variables" on page 15).
+To use a JENV installed elsewhere, you must set the JAVA_HOME environment variable accordingly (see chapter "Environment variables").